Why the US Should Submit to the Jurisdiction of the ICC

 On July 17, 1998, the international community established the Rome Statute, a treaty that created a permanent international tribunal, the International Criminal Court (ICC).
 The ICC is seated in The Hague, Netherlands and is independent of the United Nations, though the UN Security Council has the ability to refer cases to the court.
 The ICC can only prosecute in cases of genocide, war crimes and crimes against humanity; the court will also prosecute crimes of aggression starting in 2017.
 (ICC-CPI) The court is designed to complement national courts, and would try cases that individual countries were unable or unwilling, not impeding on their jurisdiction.
-(Gale Encyclopedia of American Law) As of October 2012, 121 nations are party to the statute.
+(Gale Encyclopedia of American Law) As of October 2012, 121 of 195 nations are party to the statute.

 The United States was one of 139 countries that participated in the signing of the Rome Statute, which took place on December 31, 2000.
 As a signing nation and a party to the forming of the provisions that make up the Rome Statutes, the United State should submit to the jurisdiction of the International Criminal Courts.